 Arundel Square, Islington, 23 September 1939

 Residents of Arundel Square, near Highbury and Islington Station, seen here digging their own trenches and an air raid shelter in a section of the square’s gardens.
+Holding a pick-axe to the left of the photograph is Tom Wintringham with his fellow ‘Barnsbury Diggers’.
+Wintringham was a British soldier, military historian and author, and a supporter of the Home Guard during the Second World War.

 The ‘Dig or Die’ slogan, written on placards in the photograph, was not an official term but it sums up the urgent nature of ensuring that protection against air raids was taken seriously.
 Ultimately, the square suffered only light damage during the war, with just a few houses on the west side receiving direct hits and no reports of any fatalities.